YuhangCh/tmux-QQMusic/README.md

-# Tmux QQMusic Plugin
+# Tmux iTunes Plugin

-Waiting for AppleScript capabilities of QQMusic..
+use like tmux-spotify